-- 1. At the rectifier shelf, open the fuse panel door.
-Verify that the battery breakers are OFF. - 2.
-Remove the battery compartment door.
-See Operating Cabinet Doors (on page 59) for instructions.

-3. In the battery compartment, disconnect the #10 AWG battery power cables from the power supply leads and set the cables aside.
+- 1. At the DC distribution panel, verify that the battery breakers are OFF. - 2.
+Remove the front and rear battery compartment doors.
+See Operating Cabinet Doors (on page 42) for instructions. - 3.
+In the battery compartment, disconnect the three pairs of #10 AWG battery power cables (with Anderson connectors) from the power supply leads.
+Set the cables aside.